MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/create-site-map-app.md

     - **Title**: Enter the title for the group in the base language of the organization.

     - **ID**: A unique ID is automatically generated.
-Enter a different one if required.
+Enter a different one if necessary.
 We recommend using the automatic ID because if the ID you enter is not unique, you might get an error when you import a solution containing this site map.

      Under **Advanced**, do the following: